yemveiser/AWS-LEMP-STACK-Project2/AWS-lempstack-project.md

 After editing, save and close the file.
 If you’re using nano, you can do so by typing `CTRL+X` and then `y` and `ENTER` to confirm.

-:ets activate the configuration by linking the config file from Nginx’s sites-enabled directory, This will tell Nginx to use the configuration next time it is reloaded:
+Lets activate the configuration by linking the config file from Nginx’s sites-enabled directory, This will tell Nginx to use the configuration next time it is reloaded:

 `sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/`